davidsbatista/davidsbatista.net/_posts/2018-05-09-Named_Entity_Evaluation.md

 </table>
 </center>

-Note that considering only this 3 scenarios, and considering everything else wrong, we have a simple classification evaluation that can be measured in terms of false negatives, true positives, false negatives and false positives, and subsequently compute precision, recall and f1-score for each named-entity type.
+Note that considering only this 3 scenarios, and discarding every other possible scenario we have a simple classification evaluation that can be measured in terms of false negatives, true positives, false negatives and false positives, and subsequently compute precision, recall and f1-score for each named-entity type.

+But of course we are discarding partial matches, or other scenarios when the NER system gets the named-entity surface string correct but the type wrong, and we might also want to evaluate these scenarios again at a full-entity level.

 #### __IV.
 System assigns the wrong entity type__